ivicanikolicsg/OHIE/README.md

 There are many parameters that can be configured, starting form the IP address of the nodes, to number of chains, block sizes, mining times, etc:
 - For most widely used parameters, check the file `_configuration`.
-- For a full list, check `configuration.cpp`.
+- For a full list of parameters, check `configuration.cpp`.
+- The list of network nodes (ip:port) is defined in a separate file, check `_peers`
+- To start a single node use

+	./Node portNumber _peers

 ## Evaluating Contracts
 Maian analyzes smart contracts defined in a file `<contract file>` with: